pluralsight/guides/draft/front-end-javascript/managing-layout-state-in-angular-2-with-redux/article.md

 ```

-All dumb components will be kept in a separate directory named `components`:
+All presentational components will be kept in a separate directory named `components`:
 ```
 $ mkdir src/app/components
 ```